-“Mason kid, right?”
+“Mason kid, right?” he asked.

-“Come on in, then.”
+“Come on in.”

 “Daniel.
 Mason.
 Daniel Mason.”

-“Know why they call them Freshman, freshman?”
+“You know why they call them Freshman, freshman?”

 “Miss Givens is gonna walk through that door in a few minutes, and she's gonna give you a tour of the high school.
 She's a top student, so you'll have a good time.
 Right?”